Rumpunzel/rpg-thingy/assets.md

 ### Sturdy

 `Sturdy` materials are needed to create weapons, armor, and build structures.
-This category encompasses lumber, metals, stone, shelter, and access to high-society.
+This category encompasses lumber, stone, shelter, and access to high-society.

 ### Supple